DUALFloodGNN: Physics-informed Graph Neural Network for Operational Flood Modeling: Experiments

 \paragraph{Baselines.}

-The DUALFloodGNN architecture was compared to standard GNN models such as GCN~\cite{Kipf2017}, GAT~\cite{Velickovic2018}, GraphSAGE~\cite{Hamilton2018}, GIN~\cite{Xu2019}, and GINE~\cite{Hu2020}.
+The DUALFloodGNN architecture was compared to standard GNN models such as Graph Convolutional Network (GCN)~\cite{Kipf2017}, Graph Attention Network (GAT)~\cite{Velickovic2018}, Graph SAmple and aggreGatE (GraphSAGE)~\cite{Hamilton2018}, Graph Isomorphism Network (GIN)~\cite{Xu2019}, and Graph Isomorphism Network with Edges (GINE)~\cite{Hu2020}.
 Variations of these models for edge regression were created by incorporating an MLP prediction head that leverages the features of adjacent nodes to predict edge values.
 The proposed architecture was also compared to domain-specific GNN models, including HydroGraphNet~\cite{Taghizadeh2025} and SWE-GNN~\cite{Bentivoglio2023}.
 Models were evaluated for the water volume, flow and depth prediction tasks through 14-fold cross validation.

 \paragraph{Metrics.}